 While it may end up making sense to replace the furnace instead of only the heat exchanger, that is not always the case.
 Furnace warranties can vary—most furnaces have a 10-year warranty on the heat exchanger, while some are covered for 20 years or even for the life of the furnace.
 Our technicians will help you look into the warranty on your heat exchanger and provide all the information you need to decide if replacing the heat exchanger or the entire furnace is right for you.

 Service Experts Heating & Air Conditioning advises changing your carbon monoxide detectors every five years and checking your carbon monoxide detectors every month to make sure the batteries and alarm are working effectively.
-And by keeping up with the routine maintenance of your equipment, you will have peace of mind knowing that it’s going to be safe.
-If you suspect a problem with your heat exchanger or need to have an analysis of carbon monoxide levels in your home, call McKinley Heating Service Experts Heating & Air Conditioning today at 780-800-7092 or schedule an appointment online
+And by keeping up with the regular maintenance of your equipment, you will have peace of mind knowing that it’s going to be safe.
+If you suspect a problem with your heat exchanger or need to have an analysis of carbon monoxide levels in your home, call McKinley Heating Service Experts today at 780-800-7092 or schedule an appointment online